nlfiedler/tanuki/README.md

 It is built with a strategy very similar to [ZFS](https://en.wikipedia.org/wiki/ZFS) in that it never overwrites live data, meaning it can crash at any time and not corrupt the data.
 It's schema-less, document-oriented design makes adding or changing data later very easy.
 But mostly it was about the incredible robustness of the application.

 Of course, this all works really well if you deploy on a robust system.
 ZFS should be obvious, and [FreeBSD](https://www.freebsd.org) comes with ZFS built-in, and also happens to provide the latest of everything.
 Hence the [Vagrant](https://www.vagrantup.com) image is for FreeBSD, and most testing and deployment happens on FreeBSD.

+### Why Elm

+The Elm language compiler and runtime make it nearly impossible to have runtime exceptions.
+The language is very clean, well defined, easy to learn, and produces fast JavaScript code.
+Like Elixir, Elm data is immutable, leading to safer code.
+All actions are performed via commands to the runtime, and updates are delivered via messages to the application.
+This leads to an architecture that scales well with the application.
+The Elm "time-traveling" debugger makes finding the few mistakes that are made quite easy.

 ## Deploying